fliang97/CS48_Simulation_Project/README.md

   SDL2_TTF: `sdl2_ttf/2.0.14/lib/libSDL2_ttf-2.0.0.dyblib`

-## Running the draft project simulation
+## How to run the simulation...and change your life forever
-For the first draft of this project, we have focused on creating the core game engine and core simulation features.
-For this reason, most elements still take the apperance of simple, colored rectangular boxes.
-Further efforts on improving the visuals will be implemented in later iterations, such as adding sprites and animations.
+In the final draft of this projects, we made more efforts to implement better graphics for the simulation, as promised in the first draft project.

-First, click on the center of the initial screen to start the simulation.
-There is a known bug here where a start button image will be displayed for some Linux installations, but not on xCode Mac installations.
-Despite the image not rendering, the clickable start button area is there and can be clicked on.
+First, click on the large "START" button in the center of the initial screen to start the simulation.
 ![Main Menu](https://i.imgur.com/6RRlW91.jpg "Main Menu - Final Project")

 In the game/simulation screen, the current simulation automatically runs on its own.